-The participation in relevant conferences and workshops will enable the communication and discussion of results as well as help with establishing new connections and give access to the latest developments.
+The participation in relevant conferences and workshops is an important part in communicating results and exchanging ideas with colleagues from other research centers and facilities.
 For the travel to international conferences an average cost of €2500 is allocated, which also contains conference fees (e.g., typically around €700 for the international particle accelerator conference (IPAC)) and assumes a total trip duration of 6-7 days.
 For national travels an amount of €1500 is estimated to cover travels of up to 6 days.
 For me, in the role of group leader, an average of one international and one national trip per year is envisioned.
 For each doctoral researcher one international trip and two national trips are allocated within their contract duration, this could include a summer-school within Europe, e.g., Cern Accelerator School.
 For each postdoctoral researcher two international trips are planned.
 For all potential master students together, a total of three national trips to the DPG spring meetings are planned, to give them the possibility to present their research for the first time to a wider community out-side the university setting.